 Cities throughout North America (e.g., Los Angeles, San Diego and Toronto) are also getting on board by passing ordinances to ban the sale of commercially bred dogs, cats and rabbits in pet stores, unless they come from shelters or rescue groups.
 By cutting off the supply of milled puppies being imported into the community, they are addressing the puppy mill problem from the retail end, while increasing adoption opportunities for pets in local shelters.
-And, since many dogs in shelters are cast-offs from people who purchased them in pet stores or online, banning retail sales helps reduce the number of animals who enter the nation's shelters and, consequently, the number being killed (currently more than 4,100 dogs and cats per day) in our nation’s shelters.
+And, since many dogs in shelters are cast-offs from people who purchased them in pet stores or online, banning retail sales helps reduce the number of animals who enter the nation's shelters and, consequently, the number being killed (currently about 2,000 dogs and cats per day) in our nation’s shelters.

 So, we’re heading in the right direction.
 We are witnessing a cultural shift in the way that we think about companion animals and how we choose to bring them into our homes.
 Adoption is becoming much more common, legislators are recognizing the need to pass better regulations for dog breeders and retailers, and there is more awareness than ever about the harsh realities of puppy mills.
 As people share their knowledge and take action in their own communities, we are steadily moving the needle in a more compassionate direction.